OxfordEconomics/CountryLists/README.md

 CREATE TABLE myTableWithStandardCountryNames AS

 /** Populate it with all columns (hence ".*") from a table called myTableWithNonstandardCountryNames, plus the ISO column from IsoFromCountryNames and name that column myPreferredColumnName **/
-SELECT myTableWithNonstandardCountryNames.*, IsoFromCountryNames.ISO AS myPreferredColumnName
+SELECT myTableWithNonstandardCountryNames.*, isoFromCountryNames.ISO AS myPreferredColumnName

 /** The starting table is myTableWithNonstandardCountryNames **/ FROM myTableWithNonstandardCountryNames

-/** The table I want to get the ISO names from is IsoFromCountryNames**/ LEFT OUTER JOIN IsoFromCountryNames
+/** The table I want to get the ISO names from is isoFromCountryNames**/ LEFT OUTER JOIN isoFromCountryNames

 /** I want to get the ISO names starting from the columns myColumnNameContainingNonStandardCountryNames and "English short name" **/
-ON upper(myTableWithNonstandardCountryNames.myColumnNameContainingNonStandardCountryNames) == upper(IsoFromCountryNames."English short name");
+ON upper(myTableWithNonstandardCountryNames.myColumnNameContainingNonStandardCountryNames) == upper(isoFromCountryNames."English short name");
 ```

-## Python use case
+## Python use cases

+Two Python use cases are suggested below.

 ### Match ISO codes to country names